Critter Guards for Your Solar Panels

 If you’re planning to install a solar array in an area populated by birds, squirrels or other wildlife, you may want to install a critter guard to prevent problems.
-And if your solar array develops a production problem, wildlife may be to blame.
+If your solar array develops a production problem, wildlife may be to blame.

 Squirrels often make nests under solar panels, especially if the area nearby is forested, and they tend to chew on exposed wires.
 Some solar homeowners with squirrel infestations have had to replace wiring and connected equipment because of the damage these small critters have done.

 Deter Birds From Nesting